Genome Sequence Analysis - Asia

 18–22 May 2026

-Khon Kaen University, Genome Institute of Singapore, National Institute of Singapore, Philippine Genome Center
+Khon Kaen University, Genome Institute of Singapore, National University of Singapore, Philippine Genome Center, All India Institute Of Medical Sciences, Delhi and Cancer Research Malaysia

 Learn to analyse next generation sequence data to address a wide range of biological questions